-During the 1960s, La Gioconda at 9 Denmark Street was a coffee shop where Bowie would hangout with his equally ambitious friend, Mark Feld – aka Marc Bolan.
-In November 1964, a researcher from the BBC dropped by looking for looking for young men sporting long hair, leading to a 17 year old David giving a memorable interview about his newly-founded Society for the Prevention of Cruelty to Long-Haired Men with Cliff Michelmore on the ‘Tonight’ show.
+During the 1960s, La Gioconda at 9 Denmark Street was a coffee shop where Bowie would hang out with his equally ambitious friend, Mark Feld – aka Marc Bolan.
+In November 1964, a researcher from the BBC dropped by looking for young men sporting long hair, leading to a 17-year-old David giving a memorable interview about his newly-founded Society for the Prevention of Cruelty to Long-Haired Men with Cliff Michelmore on the ‘Tonight’ show.

 The Marquee Club, 90 Wardour Street

 Bowie had started to play gigs at the club in the late 1960s, but it’s perhaps best remembered in the Bowie legend as the site of his last ever performance as Ziggy Stardust in 1973.

 ‘One of my keenest memories of The Marquee was having a permanent erection because there were so many fantastic looking girls in there.’
 Bowie